tomislav-varga/tomislav-varga/README.md

 - 🎓 Earlier this year, I completed an **online coding bootcamp**, where I built web applications using **React, Node.js, MongoDB, and Tailwind CSS**.
 - 🛠 I recently started an **internship at Kubecraft**, where I’m gaining hands-on experience with **Kubernetes, Linux, and cloud-native technologies** — all while continuing to work full-time in IT.
 - 💼 With **3+ years in IT support**, I bring proven problem-solving skills, the ability to communicate clearly with both technical and non-technical users, and experience troubleshooting under pressure.
-- 🚀 I’m now looking to transition into a **Junior DevOps role**, where I can contribute, learn, and grow as part of a passionate engineering team.

-I'm now looking for an **entry-level position** where I can contribute, learn, and grow as part of a passionate engineering team.
+I'm now looking for an **entry-level position** where I can contribute, learn, and grow as part of a passionate software engineering team.

 ---